 The ESHHS is formally affiliated with the Journal of the History of the Behavioral Sciences (JHBS).
 Together with the JHBS, the ESHHS encourages early career researchers to submit their papers for the Early Career Award.

 The winning paper will, after additional review by the JHBS Editorial Board, be published in JHBS with a notice indicating that it is the winner of the ESHHS Early Career Award.
 The Publisher will provide an honorarium of US $500 to the award recipient.

-- Those wishing to be considered must be members of ESHHS at the time of submission (an appropriately completed Membership Form may accompany a submitted paper).
+- Those wishing to be considered must be members of ESHHS at the time of submission.
+(An appropriately completed membership form & proof of dues payment may accompany the submission.)

-- Submissions are accepted from both the current year and the previous year.
+- Submissions are accepted for papers presented during both the current year’s ESHHS conference and the previous year’s conference.

 - The Board will acknowledge receipt of applications and will confirm their eligibility.

 - After the submission due date, the Board will convene a committee to review all papers, and base its final verdict on the committee’s reviews.
 The committee will be composed so as to minimize or eliminate conflicts of interest (e.g. a scholar cannot sit on the committee if their graduate student is a candidate).